 The list above could go on and on.

 Consumers turn to the internet to search for information about the problems they are facing.
-As they’re researching their problem, they are hoping to find a solution.
-Visual marketing allows you to not only tell them about a solution but to show them about it too.
+As they’re researching their problems, they are hoping to find a solutions.
+Visual marketing allows you to not only tell them about a solution but show them it too.

 If you’re ready to increase conversions with visual marketing, it starts with measuring your existing efforts.
-Use our tips outlined in this article to measure the success of your video and infographic visual assets, and use your findings to refine your strategy and increase conversions.
-And if you need help along the way, don’t hesitate to reach out to our team of visual content creators who excel in helping brands just like yours succeed with visual marketing.
+Use our tips outlined in this article to measure the success of your video and infographic visual assets.
+Then use your findings to refine your strategy and increase conversions.
+If you need help along the way, don’t hesitate to contact our team of visual content creators who excel in helping brands just like yours succeed with visual marketing.